0XOday/the_grimoire/Blog drafs/95 gripes of homelab.md

 When building a system you have to take in account of a few things.
 Some common pitfalls that I see is that people are ECC memory.
 The workloads that you will be running will not be that sensitive and right now you should treat that as snake oli!!! *why is this snake oli*.
 I would argue that the thing you want to splurge on is enterprise SSD's since they can maintain there speed as advertised compared to there consumer counterparts. *shots of Kioxia XG7s, and Intel DC series drives*.

 Half of labbing is making due with what you have and that's ok.
-The most impressive thing about a lab is *what you are doing with your lab and what you are learning* not just for highfives and showing off.
+The most impressive thing about a lab is *what you are doing with your lab and what you are learning* not just for high fives and showing off.